cnorling/norling.io/content/post/latex-resume/index.md

 #### Text Boxes

-I searched around and found a package called `mdframed` that lets me draw boxes around text.
+I found a package called `mdframed` that lets me draw boxes around text.
 It works by allowing you to declare a type of environment that's specific to the `mdframed` package.
 I declare a positive and negative variant for some variety on the page like so

 ```latex
 \newmdenv[